ClickCease Growing Plants Around Pools | Arborist Now - Arborist Now

 Seasonal Considerations and Maintenance

 Keep seasonal needs in mind when selecting vines.
-Some, like Passionflower, are deciduous and may lose their leaves in colder months, while evergreen vines like Ivy provide year-round coverage.
+Some, like passionflower, are deciduous and may lose their leaves in colder months, while evergreen vines like ivy provide year-round coverage.
 Regular pruning will encourage healthy growth and prevent vines from becoming overly dense, which can block airflow and sunlight.

 Key Considerations When Selecting Poolside Plants